CDs for Sale

 Evan wanted to get the forehatch fitted next.
 Again you can see what I mean about having hatches hinge in different directions as the forehatch will be able to open to the front or rear of the boat.

 Kate arrives from the States [Utah] Monday, June 4th.
 We had a little break and saw friends on Orcas Island before coming back to the boat building site.
-Once in Sidney, Van Is., BC, we went to Sooke to check out the facilities for possibly finishing the carpentry work come summer of 08’.
-There we met Ken and Kathy who live on a Brent boat there in Beecher Bay.
-It was beautiful there & thoughts of spending time working on MOM for a summer were not so bad!
-Ken was building a beautiful aluminum mast in his shop.
-He is another great craftsman we’ve had pleasure to meet.
+Once in Sidney, Van Is., BC, we went to Sooke to check out the facilities for possibly finishing the carpentry work come summer of 2008.
+There we met the mastmaker who lives on a Brent boat there in Beecher Bay.
+It was beautiful there and thoughts of spending time working on MOM for a summer were not so bad!
+He was building a beautiful aluminum mast in his shop.
+He is another great craftsman we've had pleasure to meet.

-When we arrived back at the MOM building site – we started right away.
-Carl showed me [Kate] to the wire brush & said, “do these welds then brush on primer.
+When we arrived back at the MOM building site we started right away.
+Carl showed me [Kate] to the wire brush and said, do these welds then brush on primer.
 It was scary all this metal flying around and that night I declared I would not be doing that again.
 However, in the morning, I was back at it.

 Carl had to fabricate over 500 tabs with holes in them to weld to the hull to attach the wood to before foam is applied.
 First he cut out of plate several tabs after he drilled the holes.
-Some he had to weld into angles for places in the hull w/ no angle iron to weld the tabs to.
-Claude, from Alberta happened by and said he’d help.
-He really screamed thru’ on the holes and spent a whole day grinding them to the shape they needed to be in.
+Some he had to weld into angles for places in the hull with no angle iron to weld the tabs to.
+Claude, from Alberta happened by and said he'd help.
+He really screamed thru on the holes and spent a whole day grinding them to the shape they needed to be in.
 Thank You!
-He saved us an entire day of work!!!
+He saved us an entire day of work!
 He also fixed our ladder several times as it kept falling apart.
-Thank Heavens for our little guardian angel who happened by only interested in the prospect of building a Brent Boat!!!
-BUT these tabs take a LOT of work.
-Once you cut them out, after you’ve drilled the holes, you then have to grind them into a certain shape & then weld them all thru’ the boat.
+Thank Heavens for our little guardian angel who happened by only interested in the prospect of building a Brent Boat!
+These tabs take a LOT of work.
+Once you cut them out, after you've drilled the holes, you then have to grind them into a certain shape and then weld them all thru the boat.

-Acorn Nuts: we welded in 114 acorn nuts [316 stainless] all over the deck and pilot house.
+Acorn Nuts We welded in 114 acorn nuts [316 stainless] all over the deck and pilot house.
 Some will attach our seat in the cockpit.
 Others will be places we can attach the solar panels.
-A few for jack lines, and many for the possibility of attaching storm shutters to the windows if/ when we go off shore.
-We thought we’d use a Mag Drill - that didn’t work, then a Hole Hawg, that didn’t work - & Evan said – oh, I can just cut them out with the Plasma Cutter.
+A few for jack lines, and many for the possibility of attaching storm shutters to the windows if/when we go off shore.
+We thought we'd use a Mag Drill that didn't work, then a Hole Hawg, that didn't work then Evan said "oh, I can just cut them out with the Plasma Cutter."
 He was done before you knew it!
 Every time Evan put in another nut, Carl joked he was tacking on another $5 bill.
-Well, we’d brought 100 nuts, but needed 14 more. & these here in Canada are $7 a piece!!!!!!!!
+We brought 100 nuts, but needed 14 more.
+These are $7 a piece in Canada!
 Thank heavens we only need 14!

-We have Wasser primer and then we’ll do black tar.
+We have Wasser primer and then we'll do black tar.
 We first clean the interior with vinegar.
-WOW, that stuff can clean – but watch out – you can’t let it sit too long because it starts to eat away at the metal.
+WOW, that stuff can clean but watch out you can't let it sit too long because it starts to eat away at the metal.
 Let that dry, then rinsed with water.
-Then dawned our matching TYVEK suits [ain’t it romantic] respirators, safety glasses and climbed inside.
-This was an arduous task – BUT everything with this boat has been!
-Not only do you have to get into every nook and cranny with this nasty toxic stuff, but you have HUNDREDS of tabs you need to make sure you get in and around, inside the hole, etc. It’s like a porcupine in that boat! & you’d be surprised at how many nook & crannies there are!
+Then dawned our matching TYVEK suits [ain't it romantic] respirators, safety glasses and climbed inside.
+This was an arduous task BUT everything with this boat has been!
+Not only do you have to get into every nook and cranny with this nasty toxic stuff, but you have HUNDREDS of tabs you need to make sure you get in and around, inside the hole, etc. It's like a porcupine in that boat!
+You'd be surprised at how many nook and crannies there are!

 It was difficult finding a person who is willing to travel to do foam insulation.
-We hope Ron from Independent Shipwrights in Coombs will come next week.
-Like everything on this project, people told us they had their boat foamed for $1400 – but it’s gonna be close to $4K!
-Ron said there’s a meter that shows how much we use and the price is based on his time to come here & the amount of foam we use.
-Frederick of SV: Idedifix said the nastiest job of all was scraping out the 20 garbage bags full of extra foam out! & this we’ve heard over and over.
-So….
+We hope Roy from Independent Shipwrights in Coombs will come next week.
+Like everything on this project, people told us they had their boat foamed for $1400 but it's gonna be close to $4K!
+Ron said there's a meter that shows how much we use and the price is based on his time to come here and the amount of foam we use.
+Frederick of SV Idedifix said the nastiest job of all was scraping out the 20 garbage bags full of extra foam out! and this we've heard over and over.

 Garibaldi Glass in Vancouver.
 Carl stopped there on the way to Utah in May to give them patterns for our glass.
 Carl had already talked to them about making them.
-However, when he brought the patterns and discussed it with them, they said, “We’re used to doing more quality work than this.”
-Poor Carl – who’d worked his heart and soul into MOM and now this guy dis’in’ our boat!
-I would have said – “Yeah, we’re trying to class it up a bit with YOUR windows!”
-BUT Carl said they build the ferry windows and 100 ft. yachts, etc. Our theory is that he’s never seen a steel boat under construction and when Carl showed him the website this guy looked at this wee boat all burned & grey he thought – “this is a piece of crap – why do they want these good windows?”
-BUT when we called the next week the CAD guys already were working on mocking them up so it was looking good.
+However, when he brought the patterns and discussed it with them and they said, "We're used to doing more quality work than this."
+Poor Carl who'd worked his heart and soul into MOM and now this guy dis'in' our boat!
+I would have said "Yeah, we're trying to class it up a bit with YOUR windows!"
+Carl said they build the ferry windows and 100 ft. yachts, etc. Our theory is that he's never seen a steel boat under construction and when Carl showed him the website this guy looked at this wee boat all burned and grey he thought "this is a piece of crap why do they want these good windows?"
+When we called the next week the CAD guys already were working on mocking them up so it was looking good.
 These windows are insulated, ¾ inch, recessed tempered glass.
-They’ll be done after we have the boat painted in July.
+They'll be done after we have the boat painted in July.
 Not cheap, but worth it.
-We look at these Brent boats all over & they have this ticky tacky plastic lexon scratched up stuff glued on the sides.
-We wonder why you’d do that once you’ve worked so hard on a project like this.
-Guess the plastic window crowd wonders why we’d pay this much – well, we’ll be able to look out for years of enjoyment….
+We look at these Brent boats all over and they have this ticky tacky plastic lexon scratched up stuff glued on the sides.
+We wonder why you'd do that once you've worked so hard on a project like this.
+Guess the plastic window crowd wonders why we'd pay this much well, we'll be able to look out for years of enjoyment.